ns-rse/git-collaboration/episodes/branching.md

 `git switch` was introduced in [Git v2.23.0](https://github.blog/2019-08-16-highlights-from-git-2-23/#experimental-alternatives-for-git-checkout) along with `git restore` to provide two separate commands for the functionality that was originally available in `git checkout`.
-The main reason was to separate the functionality of `git checkout` which could 'switch' branches, including creating branches using the `--branch`/`-b` flag, and change individual files with `git checkout [treeish] -- <filename>` (more on this later).
+The main reason was to separate the functionality of `git checkout` which could "switch" branches, including creating branches using the `--branch`/`-b` flag, and change ("restore") individual files with `git checkout [treeish] --
+<filename>` (more on this later).

-Splitting this functionality means that `git switch` is solely for 'switch'ing branches whilst `git restore` is solely concerned with `restore`ing files.
+Splitting this functionality means that `git switch` is solely for `switch`ing branches whilst `git restore` is solely concerned with `restore`ing files.

-`git checkout` has not been deprecated and is still available and many people still use it.
+`git checkout` has not been deprecated and is still available and many people still use it as old habits die hard.

 ::::::::::::::::::::::::::::::::::::::::::::::::